21 February 2021

 The main point of this post is to raise the question of what kind of attitude we should have towards the results of the study of consciousness and the UFO phenomenon.
 To clarify, my question concerns what kind of mental, emotional, and/or ethical attitude we should adopt towards the implications of our future knowledge and understanding of consciousness and the UFO phenomenon?

 Let me give an example from neuroscience.
-Our neuroscientific studies of consciousness, done over more than three decades, implicate the somewhat counterintuitive and, probably for many people, disturbing result that we do not have a "self" or an "ego".
-That is, there is no "I" as in "I am", "I want", "I do", etc. The subjective experience of having a unique self is, of course, real for every one of us human beings.
+Our neuroscientific studies of consciousness, done over three decades, implicate the somewhat counterintuitive and, probably for many people, disturbing result that we do not have a "self" or an "ego".
+That is, there is no "I" as in "I am", "I want", "I do", etc. The subjective experience of having a unique self is, of course, real for everyone of us human beings.
 But our thinking or assumption of having a self is an illusion.

-As with most theories/models, there are problems with Metzinger´s phenomenal self-model.
-But my point here is not to find flaws in Metzinger´s theory.
+As with most theories/models, there are problems with Metzinger's phenomenal self-model.
+But my point here is not to find flaws in Metzinger's theory.
 You can listen to Metzinger explain his phenomenal self-model in this TEDx Talk in Barcelona from May 2013 (duration 16:26 minutes).
-(At the end of this post, you´ll find another talk by Metzinger that is related to the point of this post).
+(At the end of this post, you'll find another talk by Metzinger that is related to the point of this post).

 My point so far is that these results (if true) about our ego or self as an illusion would probably be difficult for many people to accept.
-I can only guess what some of the ramifications would be on our view on, for example, free will (what happens with accountability and responsibility?), when this knowledge (if true) becomes more widespread among the general public.
+I can only guess what some ramifications would be on our view of, for example, free will (what happens with accountability and responsibility?), when this knowledge (if true) becomes more widespread among the public.
 But we will have to have an open and honest conversation about what to think and how we should respond to (for instance, to legal and ethical issues) what science tells us about human nature.
 Science in itself cannot give us any answers to what is right or wrong on an individual or societal level.

-The same can be said about the ongoing confirmation or disclosure process of the UFO phenomenon.
-What implications will the truth (whatever it is and looks like) of the UFO phenomenon have on people´s psychology, ideology, view on human nature and our place in the bigger scheme of things?
-Again, those are complex issues and questions we will have to face and struggle with sooner or later.
+Again, those are complex issues and questions we will have to face and struggle with eventually.
 Science can give us facts that can help us in a decision-making process, but those facts have to be interpreted, evaluated, put into a human context, and so on.
 The latter makes the implications of the UFO phenomenon so complicated: every one of us interprets and evaluates facts from our own (idiosyncratic) perspective.

 As the world's situation looks at the moment, I think we have reasons to give a negative answer to the possibility of convergence of opinions on, say, the question of how to deal with overpopulation.
-Of course, one solution would be to create a one-world government that could force the world's citizens to think, feel, talk and behave in the same way.
+Of course, one solution would be to create a one-world government that could force the world's citizens to think, feel, talk, and behave in the same way.
 Needless to say, I do not endorse such "convergence" of beliefs and values.

 Would an official announcement that some UFOs/UAPs are not from this earth make any difference?
 Would it bring humanity a sense of unity and togetherness?
 Maybe, maybe not.